Mookie Betts Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is ninth in the league with a collective 9.2 strikeouts per nine innings.
+- The Giants pitching staff ranks sixth in MLB with a collective 9.6 strikeouts per nine innings.

-- The Giants have a 4.15 team ERA that ranks 12th across all league pitching staffs.
+- The Giants have the 12th-ranked team ERA across all league pitching staffs (4.22).

-- Giants pitchers combine to allow 13 total home runs at a clip of 1.4 per game (to rank 19th in the league).
+- Giants pitchers combine to surrender 16 total home runs at a clip of 1.5 per game (to rank 21st in baseball).

-- Wood (0-0) gets the start for the Giants, his second of the season.
+- The Giants will send Cobb (0-1) to the mound for his third start of the season.

-- His last time out was on Thursday against the Chicago White Sox, when the lefty tossed three innings, surrendering one earned run while allowing six hits.
+- The right-hander last pitched on Friday against the Kansas City Royals, when he threw seven innings, allowing two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.